 The newly developed 4-story, Class A Life Science Lab in 75 Hayden Ave is 221,300 square feet of unique architectural features that was rightfully nominated for ABC’s Prestigious Eagle Award for Construction Excellence.
-All of us at PSI congratulate Environmental Services Inc. (ESI), BW Kennedy, and all those associated with constructing this building because it truly is a work of art!
+All of us at PSI congratulate Environmental Systems Inc. (ESI), BW Kennedy, and all those associated with constructing this building because it truly is a work of art!

 Piping Systems Inc., has a long history of working with ESI and was chosen to complete the piping portion of the project’s HVAC systems.
 With its careful planning, coordination, and fabrication capabilities, PSI was able to complete this project on schedule and within budget.
 “And let me tell you,” said Jason Taylor, Vice President of Operations, “this was not an easy project!”